Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

-While ordinary least square regression (OLSR) treats independent variable $x$ free of measurement error, Deming regression takes into account measurement error in both measurement techniques.
-In addition, observe that $\epsilon$ is simultaneously correlated as the measurement error of $x$ and part of the regression overall error term ($\delta - \beta \epsilon$).
-Transitively, it implies that $x$ is correlated with the combined error, preventing the computation of OLSR~\cite{Isaac1970, Thoresen2007, Antonakis2010, McCartin2003, Roberts2012}.
-Linnet~\cite{Linnet1998} studied several regression methods, showing that Deming regression method is robust and performs better than OLSR.
+Deming regression is a method used to compare two measurement techniques, taking into account the errors in both techniques.
+Contrary to the regular ordinary least square regression statistical testing $\beta=0$, Deming regression verifies if the slope of the regression line is equal to 1 ($\beta=1$), which represents the bisector line agreement.
+In addition, $\beta$ simultaneously appears as the regression slope multiplying $x$ and as part of the regression overall error term ($\delta - \beta \epsilon$); transitively, it implies that $x$ becomes correlated with the combined error, preventing the computation of an ordinary least square regression~\cite{Isaac1970,Thoresen2007,Antonakis2010,McCartin2003,Roberts2012}.

-Deming regression also depends on $\lambda$, which was estimated from Shukla~\cite{Shukla1973}.
-Another situation occurs when each technique is applied to each subject more than once, for what lambda calculation was implemented according to the NCSS Manual~\cite{NCSS}.

-The null hypothesis is rejected when the intercept differs from 0 or slope differs from 1, considering Bonferroni correction.
-However, the independent appraisal of intercept and slope is the weakest way to decide, for it decreases test power.

-Graphically, two progressively stronger alternative statistical approaches were implemented for bisector line agreement: (1) the assessment of the confidence ellipse by bootstrapping that can jointly test intercept and slope and (2) the assessment of regression by bootstrapping that can take into account the whole confidence band, thus rejecting the null hypothesis when it is not possible to accommodate the bisector line inside the 95\% functional regression confidence band.
+Deming regression also depends on $\lambda$, which was estimated in the previous step, to compute the true values $X$ and $Y$ before the computation of the regression estimates.
+When the value of lambda is not assumed to be 1, it affects the band width.
+Analytically, the null hypothesis is rejected if ${\alpha \ne 0}$ and ${\beta \ne 1}$.
+Since these two parameters are jointly estimated, Bonferroni correction is applied to control the probability of type I error to preserve test power (effective significance level is 2.5\%).
+Graphically, two alternative statistical approaches were implemented for bisector line agreement: the assessment of the 95\% prediction ellipse by bootstrapping and the assessment 95\% confidence band of regression by bootstrapping.
+Respectively, the null hypothesis is rejected if (${\beta,\alpha}$) is not inside the ellipse or the bisector line cannot be accommodate inside the band.
+These methods jointly test intercept and slope, and provide stronger statistical power than the independent appraisal of intercept and slope.